FRRouting/frr/doc/user/kernel.rst

 There are several different methods for reading kernel routing table information, updating kernel routing tables, and for looking up interfaces.
+FRR relies heavily on the Netlink (``man 7 netlink``) interface to communicate with the Kernel.
+However, other interfaces are still used in some parts of the code.

 - ioctl
      This method is a very traditional way for reading or writing kernel